getporter/porter/docs/content/build-image.md

 ## Mixins Help The Build

-In the simple example above, we saw that Porter, the Dockerfile was build by the base `porter build` functionality.
-The example _porter.yaml_ included the `exec` mixin, resulting in the executable being included in the invocation image.
-The `exec` mixin doesn't require any additional components, so the `porter build` output reported that the mixin did not have any build time dependencies:
+In the simple example above, the resulting Dockerfile was built entirely by the default `porter build` functionality.
+The `porter build` output reported that the `exec` mixin did not have any build time dependencies:

 ```
 # exec mixin has no buildtime dependencies